marvin-ai/marvin-python-toolbox/README.md

 ## Review

-**Marvin** is an open source Artificial Intelligence platform that focus on help data science team members, in an easy way, to deliver complex solutions supported by a high-scale, low-latency, language agnostic and standardized architecture while simplifying the process of exploitation and modeling.
+**Marvin** is an open-source Artificial Intelligence platform that focuses on helping data scientists deliver meaningful solutions to complex problems.
+Supported by a standardized large-scale, language-agnostic architecture, Marvin simplifies the process of exploration and modeling.

 ## Getting Started
 * [Installing Marvin (Ubuntu and MacOS user)](#installing-marvin-as-ubuntu-and-macos-user)